Super Nintendo Classic Coming in September

 Yeah will be nice to finally get the completed version of StarFox 2, but there has been a leaked mostly complete beta of StarFox 2 out there for a while.

-They'd have to flood the market (Score:3)
+They'd have to flood the market (Score:4, Insightful)

 Re: They'd have to flood the market (Score:1)